bioteam/protcast/README.md

 object also contains *is_obsolete* and *primary*.

 ## Annotation
-This class represents an annotation and its attributes including *go_term_id*, *protein_id*, and *evidence_code*.
+This class represents an annotation and its attributes including *go_id*, *protein_id*, and *evidence_code*.
 The object also specifies *is_manual* (evidence code) and *has_obsolete* (GO term).